 To view your past courses, click the "Courses" button in the Global Navigation bar and select "All Courses".
-For more information, please refer to our help article: How to View Classes*v2 Migrated Courses.
+For more information, please refer to our help article: How to View Past Term Courses and Classes*v2 Migrated Courses.

 How to Request More Courses to be Migrated to Canvas:

 In some unique situations, you may want to retain all your Classes*v2 versions of the courses taught.
 Some examples could be independent studies, seminars, and different readings/topics used throughout the years.

 To request more courses to be migrated, please submit the Course Migration Request form for each course (including the course URL) that you would like migrated over.